8 Ways to Make Your Writing Better

 Each of the writing tips above is designed to help you write more often and to write better than ever before.
 Use the ones that work for you.
 Shelve the others for another time.

 As a writer understand we can never completely master all there is to learn.
-With the right tools and an open mind we can get on the right path if we are willing to challenge ourselves and keep learning.
+With the right tools and an open mind we can improve our writing if we are willing to challenge ourselves as a writer to never stop learning.